Santa Ynez Valley AVA

 Nearly five years passed and Gauthier and his wife Isabelle moved to Northern California where his wine passion continued to grow.

 “We began looking for a property that was well suited to growing great Rhône fruit, since the wines of the Rhône Valley were my choice to drink,” he recently recalled.
-“We looked all over and eventually came upon Rideau Vineyard that proved almost perfect for what we wanted to accomplish.”
+“We looked all over and eventually came upon Rideau Vineyard in the Santa Ynez Valley that proved almost perfect for what we wanted to accomplish.”

 The Rideau Estate is more than just a growing site, in fact, a great deal more.
-An historical adobe, El Alamo Pintado Adobe, was built in 1884 and is incorporated into the Rideau Vineyard complex that is a well-established destination for many Southern California weekend travelers.
+An historical adobe, El Alamo Pintado Adobe, was built in 1884 and is incorporated into the Rideau Vineyard complex.

-At this point, the winery produces between 7,000 and 8,000 cases each year, but it is the intention of Martin Gauthier to increase the production until it reaches the 10,000-case mark.
+At this point, the winery produces nearly 8,000 cases each year, but it is the intention of Martin Gauthier to increase the production until it reaches the 10,000-case mark.
 “At that level, it is still possible for us to control the quality of our wines.
 If we get any larger, the volume represents a bit of an obstacle,” he added.

 The Rideau Vineyard label is a story unto itself.
 According to Isabelle Gauthier, who oversaw the new labeling process, “The rose is the symbol of our place in history and our ongoing connection to the historical aspect of the adobe.
 Since we want everyone who visits to experience this relationship on a personal basis, the rose is the symbol we chose.
 We also decided to change the pattern on the label for each wine we produce.
 From the great reaction we have received from our customers, I feel our label has been quite successful.”